African trypanosomiasis: History

+African trypanosomes can be traced back to prehistoric times.
+After analyzing and reconstructing the genes that encode for small subunit ribosomal RNA, researchers find that Salivarian trypanosomes, which include African trypanosomes, separated from other trypanosomes approximately 300 million years ago.
+Eventually, the African trypanosomes became parasites found in the digestive system, likely a precursor for early insects.
+Since tsetse flies emerged about 35 million years ago, the transmission of trypanosomes to mammals has occurred.
+This immense period of exposure to trypanosomes may serve as the reason for most African wildlife species being tolerant of trypanosomiasis with no symptoms.
+In addition to wild life, African trypanosomes have affected human evolution in sub-Saharan regions of Africa.
+Humans have evolved to be resistant to all other African Trypanosome species except T. b.
+Gambiense and T. b.
+Rhodesiense.

+The condition has been present in Africa for millions of years.
+In contrast to arboreal primates who are susceptible to trypanosomiasis, humans, with the exception of T. b. gambiense and T. b. rhodesiense infections are resistant to the parasite serving as an evolutionary mark in the evolutionary divergence of early hominid natural selection.

-The condition has been present in Africa for thousands of years.
-Because of a lack of travel between indigenous people, sleeping sickness in humans had been limited to isolated pockets.
-This changed after Arab slave traders entered central Africa from the east, following the Congo River, bringing parasites along.
+Because of a lack of travel between Indigenous people, sleeping sickness in humans had been limited to isolated pockets.
+Due to the increasing amount of deaths caused by the disease, the first accounts of African sleeping sickness came from doctors on slave ships who were implored by slave traders to investigate this disease.
+Arab slave traders entered central Africa from the east, following the Congo River, bringing parasites along.
 Gambian sleeping sickness travelled up the Congo River, and then further east.

-An Arab writer of the 14th century left the following description in the case of a sultan of the Mali Kingdom: "His end was to be overtaken by the sleeping sickness (illat an-nawm) which is a disease that frequently befalls the inhabitants of these countries especially their chieftains.
+An Arab writer of the 14th century left the following description in the case of a sultan of the Mali Kingdom: "His end was to be overtaken by the sleeping sickness (illat an-nawm), which is a disease that frequently befalls the inhabitants of these countries, especially their chieftains.
 Sleep overtakes one of them in such a manner that it is hardly possible to awake him."

 The British naval surgeon John Atkins described the disease on his return from West Africa in 1734:

 French naval surgeon Marie-Théophile Griffon du Bellay treated and described cases while stationed aboard the hospital ship Caravane in Gabon in the late 1860s.

 In 1901, a devastating epidemic erupted in Uganda, killing more than 250,000 people, including about two-thirds of the population in the affected lakeshore areas.
-According to The Cambridge History of Africa, "It has been estimated that up to half the people died of sleeping-sickness and smallpox in the lands on either bank of the lower river Congo."
+According to The Cambridge History of Africa, "It has been estimated that up to half the people died of sleeping sickness and smallpox in the lands on either bank of the lower river Congo."